agabani/tor-operator/docs/custom_resource_definitions/onion_key.md

   the public key, the Tor Operator will deterministically recreate the hostname from the public key.

-### Validation
+### State

-Onion Key validation can be observed in the Onion Key status.
+Onion Key state can be observed in the Onion Key status.

 ```
 kubectl describe onionkeys example